Survival Guide for India

 - Japanese Encephalitis for travelers to rural areas

-- Tetanus- diphtheria
+- Tetanus - diphtheria

 - Measles, mumps, Rubella

 One must pack some conservative clothes.
-Men can do with longer shorts and pants and women can pack some skirts below the knee length and the casual slacks.
+Men can wear longer shorts and pants and women can pack some skirts below the knee length and casual slacks.
 It is better not to pack tank tops, short skirts and revealing low cut shirts.
 Pack some comfortable rubber soled sandals and shoes.
 The canvas and nylon material will absorb the dirt.
 Try to wear dark colored clothes.
 If you are planning for a rainy season trip, then, do not forget to take an umbrella with you.
 Cotton and linen are the apt summer special clothes in India.
-For the winter months you can manage with sweaters and fleece jacket.
-Sunglasses are must during the scorching summer months in India.
+For the winter months you can manage with sweaters and fleece jackets.
+Sunglasses are a must during the scorching summer months in India.

-The westerners should keep in mind few tips on food safety-
+The westerners should keep in mind few tips on food safety -

 - Cook food thoroughly